jaimetur/PhotoMigrator/help/0-execution-instructions.md

-## Instructions to execute from compiled version:
+# Instructions to execute from compiled binaries:
 You can copy and unzip the downloaded compiled tool into any local folder or to any Shared folder of your server or Synology NAS.

 Then you just need to call it depending on your environment: